danholodak/Fruit-Loops/ReadMe.md

     }

 ```
-     •The function grabs information from the note the user has selected and populates the board space with the same information (classes to determine styling, inner text to put the correct emoji, and a file path to connect an audio file).
+ • The function grabs information from the note the user has selected and populates the board space with the same information (classes to determine styling, inner text to put the correct emoji, and a file path to connect an audio file).

-     •Or if the space is already populated (does not include the class 'empty') the function will simply clear out all the information.
+ • Or if the space is already populated (does not include the class 'empty') the function will simply clear out all the information.

 The logic behid how the animation and sound happens is a bit more complicated